Documentation Index

 Security

-- Client secrets are encrypted at rest using Invent’s secret management, and never leave the backend in plaintext.
-The Invent UI and API read a public-config view that omits the secret.
+- Client secrets are encrypted at rest using Invent’s secret-management subsystem and are never transmitted outside the backend in plaintext.
+Both the Invent UI and the public API read from a sanitized configuration view that omits the secret entirely.

-- OIDC discovery is cached for 10 minutes.
-When you change the Issuer URL, the cache is invalidated automatically.
+- OIDC discovery documents are cached for up to 10 minutes.
+When the Issuer URI on a profile is changed, the cache entry for that profile is invalidated automatically so the next sign-in uses the new metadata.

-- Email verification is enforced: if your IdP returns
+- Email verification is enforced.
+If your identity provider returns

 Troubleshooting